nathanielward/nathanielward.github.io/about.md

 layout: page
 ---

-Over roughly two decades in marketing and fundraising, my work has evolved from building and scaling an online fundraising program.
+Over roughly two decades in marketing and fundraising, my work has taken different forms.

+I focused initially on direct response—building and scaling an online fundraising program.

 Today, I focus on inspiring business leaders to generously support ideas and institutions that enable human progress.